 Dubai Rental Market Overview

-The Dubai rental market in 2025 continues to exhibit strong performance, underpinned by sustained population growth, limited housing supply in key segments, and elevated barriers to homeownership.
-Despite a moderation in rent growth compared to 2023’s sharp spikes, the market remains one of the most attractive globally for investors seeking high-yield rental returns.
+Dubai’s rental market in 2026 is performing strongly, underpinned by sustained population growth, limited housing supply in key segments, and elevated barriers to homeownership.
+Rent growth has moderated compared to 2023’s sharp spikes, but this is still one of the most attractive rental markets globally for investors chasing high-yield returns.

-As of Q2 2025, the average rent for residential units has increased by 4.2% year-over-year, driven largely by increased demand in both prime and mid-market neighborhoods.
-This growth is particularly noticeable in communities close to transit corridors, employment zones, and lifestyle hubs.
+As of Q2 2026, average residential rents have increased by 4.2% year-over-year.
+That growth is concentrated in communities close to transit corridors, employment zones, and lifestyle hubs, where demand from working professionals and high-earning expats keeps absorption tight.

 Average Rent Prices in Dubai